 - Each student is responsible for his/her conduct while on the bus.
 All school rules apply. - Students should see that when the bus arrives at a stop, the boarding proceeds in a relaxed, safe and friendly manner. - Students are not allowed to enter or exit from the emergency door except in case of an emergency or supervised drill. - Students should be seated immediately after boarding the bus and remain seated.
-To change seats, especially while the bus is in motion, is not allowed. - No one is allowed to stand in the door well of the bus while it is moving. - The driver may assign seats. - All students should remain seated until the bus has come to a complete stop. - Band instruments cannot be stacked in the stairwell or aisle.
+To change seats, especially while the bus is in motion, is not allowed. - No one is allowed to stand in the doorway of the bus while it is moving. - The driver may assign seats. - All students should remain seated until the bus has come to a complete stop. - Band instruments cannot be stacked in the stairwell or aisle. - All parts of the body are to be kept inside of the bus. - No objects or paper are to be thrown inside the bus or out of the windows.

-- All parts of the body are to be kept inside of the bus. ٠ - No objects or paper are to be thrown inside the bus or out of the windows. ٠ - Students will not make unnecessary or loud noises.
-A normal conversational tone is more conducive to a safe enjoyable ride for all. - No fighting, profanity or obscene gestures will be permitted. ٠ - Vandalism or destruction of any other person's property is not permitted. ٠ - Food, drink, and gum is not allowed on the bus
+- Students will not make unnecessary or loud noises.
+A normal conversational tone is more conducive to a safe and enjoyable ride for all. - No fighting, profanity or obscene gestures will be permitted. - Vandalism or destruction of any other person's property is not permitted. - Appropriate cell phone use.
+Recording of students and staff is strictly prohibited. - Food, drink, and gum is not allowed on the bus